anipro8080/hello-world/README.md

 # hello-world
 A "Hello, World!" program is a computer program that outputs or displays "Hello, World!" to a user.
 Being a very simple program in most programming languages, it is often used to illustrate the basic syntax of a programming language for a working program, and as such is often the very first program people write.
+Brian Kernighan actually wrote the first "hello, world" program as part of the documentation for the BCPL programming language developed by Martin Richards.
+BCPL was used while C was being developed at Bell Labs a few years before the publication of Kernighan and Ritchie's C book in 1972.